WINNING CASES IN WHICH MICHAEL A. FARAONE SERVED AS COUNSEL OF RECORD

-That is not true of the Barbara R. Levine Award noted in the Biography and Awards section of this website.
-Nor is it true of the information offered on this website, such as the list of cases litigated and won by Michael A. Faraone P.C.
+That is not true of the Super Lawyers recognition, which is peer reviewed, and it is not true of the Barbara R. Levine Award, which is granted by The Michigan Appellate Defender Commission.
+Both are noted in the Biography and Awards section of this website.
+Nor is it true of the information offered on this website, such as the list of cases won by Michael A. Faraone P.C.

 If you think we might be the right attorney for you, feel free to call or email.

 Based in Lansing Michigan, Michael A. Faraone has represented clients throughout Michigan before most of the circuit courts of Michigan, the United States District Courts, and the United States Court of Appeals for the Sixth Circuit.
 Attorney Faraone focuses on criminal appeals and has consistently obtained favorable results.